Identifying skills and upskilling

 Be flexible with your career plan

-If you are looking at nursing as a career - a good suggestion to look at is employment or volunteering in care to build experience working with people in a health/home care setting.
+If you are looking at nursing as a career, you could volunteer or work in healthcare or home care.
+This will help build experience working with people in care.

 Update your CV with new skills